Biden plans to step up government oversight of AI with new 'pressure tests'

 The White House sees the opportunities in AI, but also warns of the risks

-Biden – who will give remarks about the executive order on Monday — has said he sees the potential for AI in helping develop new drugs and cures for cancer.
+Biden said he sees the potential for AI in helping develop new drugs and cures for cancer.
 But the White House has also expressed concern about the drawbacks, such as "seniors being scammed by voice-cloning technology," Zients said.

 "AI can use data — your own personal data — to make social media even more addictive for you or your kids.
 That's not a good thing.
 AI systems can use your data to discriminate against a person of color who wants to buy a home.
 That's unacceptable," Zients said.